Minnesota Inspections, LLC

-Minnesota Inspections provides testing services to our client providing them the peace of mind that that their home has radon levels below EPA guidelines or to provide them with the information to take action and mitigate elevated levels of radon.
+Minnesota Inspections provides our clients with radon testing services to give them the peace of mind that that their new home has radon levels below the EPA action level or to provide them with the information required to take action and mitigate dangerous elevated levels of radon.

 Home buyers should consider 48 hour continuous radon testing during their inspection contingency period to determine if mitigation is necessary.
 Mitigation costs are approximately $1,000 to $1,500 and are often times deducted from the selling price during negotiations, if elevated radon levels are detected.
 We offer 48 hour radon testing services to provide you with important radon testing results within your inspection contingency period.
 If you decide not to order our radon testing service, we recommend testing before occupying the home, however results from home testing kits will generally not provide results within the inspection contingency period.

 Please visit our links page for additional radon resources and links to discount test kits.
 Kits are available at most hardware stores or from the State and EPA approved vendor web sites listed on our links page.

 Radon Information from the EPA website:

 EPA estimates that about 20,000 lung cancer deaths each year in the U.S. are radon-related.
 Exposure to radon is the second leading cause of lung cancer after smoking.
 Radon is an odorless, tasteless and invisible gas produced by the decay of naturally occurring uranium in soil and water.